What is a PPO?

 Paperwork for Stalking PPO Paperwork for Stalking PPO against minors

 Sexual Assault PPO - For a sexual assault PPO there is no relationship requirement.
 The petitioner must be able to allege facts that demonstrate the respondent has perpetrated or threatened sexual assault against the petitioner.
 Evidence that a respondent has furnished obscene material to a minor petitioner shall constitute evidence that the respondent has threatened sexual assault against the petitioner.
 A petitioner may file for a sexual assault PPO regardless of whether the respondent has been charged with or convicted of a sexual assault or substantially similar crime.
-If the petitioner can show that the respondent does have a criminal conviction for sexual assault then the petition "shall be granted" per MCL 750.142.
+If the petitioner can show that the respondent does have a criminal conviction for sexual assault or furnishing obscene material to petitioner, the court "shall grant relief" under the non-domestic sexual assault PPO statute.

 Paperwork for Sexual Assault PPO Paperwork for Sexual Assault against minors